priyanka2001-student/YOLO_TO_THE_RESCUE_INNOVATIVE_HELMET_DETECTION_FOR_SAFER_TRANSPORTATION/Readme.md

-Readme file for helmet. into output section change path to output directory, change result section graphs path, change path to prediction images
+Readme file for helmet. change path to prediction images
 # YOLO to the Rescue: Innovative Helmet Detection for Safer Transportation

 ## Overview